mariomarton/adventure-engine/README.md

 The game creator can get inspired by the working example games in the `./example` directory.
 The keys and values must follow the same syntax as these example files.
 The key strings contain hints and explanations on how they work.

+The engine is not limited to supporting only the English language.
+Games can be created in any language – see `exampleGameSK` for a game in Slovak.

 ## Inheritance & Polymorphism

 ### Inheritance: